 More advanced models will also feature some sort of‘ virtual walls’ with the ability to create no-go boundaries to let your new vacuum know what areas are out of bounds, so it doesn’t end up trashing the place rather than cleaning like it’s supposed to.

-Robot vacuum cleaners can also be controlled by an app which means you can hoover your home from a remote location – cleaning the house has never been so easy!
+Robot vacuum cleaners can also be controlled by an app which means you can clean your floors from a remote location – cleaning the house has never been so easy!
 They are intelligent enough to remember a map of your home so that they can easily return to their charging station once the job is done.

-Although a little pricey, these smart vacuums will certainly make your life a whole lot easier, and whether you want a budget option to see what all the fuss is about, or you’re looking to adopt a robot vacuum to become a vital member of your smart home, our top five list has it all.
+Although a little pricey, these smart vacuums will certainly make your life a whole lot easier, and whether you want a budget option to see what all the fuss is about, or you’re looking to adopt a robot vacuum to become a vital member of your smart home.
+Robot vacuums tend to vary wildly in price with top-name brands costing between $700 and $1000 and budget buys from emerging brands ringing in around $200.
+A happy medium to expect to pay for a quality vacuum with mapping technology and excellent pick-up power is between $300 and $500.

 Which is the best robot vacuum cleaner to buy?